Funded Groups

 Clearwater Resource Council

 The Clearwater Resource Council (CRC) facilitates efforts to enhance, conserve, sustain, and protect the aquatic resources of the Clearwater Valley.
-The 2025 field season represents CRC's 17th year of lake monitoring.
-Funding assistance from MMW in 2025 is supporting the analysis of multiple parameters in seven lakes and expanding to three streams in the Clearwater Basin.
+The 2026 field season represents CRC's 18th year of lake monitoring.
+Funding assistance from MMW in 2026 is supporting the analysis of multiple parameters in six lakes and expanding to three streams in the Clearwater Basin.

 Flathead Lakers Swim Guide